paulinho-16/MEIC-ASSO/docs/authentication.md

 #### POST `/user/reset-password`

 This endpoint must be used after making a request to the previous endpoint (`/user/forgot-password`).
 It allows the user to insert the `token` received by email and a new password.
-If the token is valid and the password is strong enough then the password of the user will be updated.
+If the token is valid and the password is strong enough, then the password of the user will be updated.

 ## Design and architecture
 ### Access Token
 > Pattern Type: Architectural Pattern
 > Reference: [Access Token](https://learning.oreilly.com/library/view/architectural-patterns/9781787287495/2f3c5677-2687-4338-bf23-72dbb77828f8.xhtml)

 #### Context

-In Uni4all API there are multiple services that need to authenticate the User in order to verify his identity and authorize the access to protected resources.
+In Uni4all API, there are multiple services that need to authenticate the User in order to verify his identity and authorize the access to protected resources.
 In order to provide a single interface that can be reused by each of these services, the **Access Token** pattern was used.

 #### Mapping